rubensworks/article-ldtraversal-security-short/content/abstract.md

 ## Abstract
 <!-- Context      -->
-The societal and economical consequences surrounding Big Data-driven platforms have increased the call for decentralized solutions.
+The societal and economic consequences surrounding Big Data-driven platforms have increased the call for decentralized solutions.
 However, retrieving and querying data in more decentralized environments requires fundamentally different approaches,